Sheng254/BallBoxOdyssey/README.md

 ![BallBoxOdyssey](BallBoxOdyssey.png)

-Experience the comical adventure of BallBox Odyssey, a game where you take command of a ball inside a box.
-Harness your finger-tapping prowess to navigate the ball through perilous obstacles and collect delightful orange food items along the way.
+Embark on a comical adventure in BallBox Odyssey!
+Command the ball inside a box, collecting delightful orange food items using arrow keys to accumulate points.
 But beware!
-Mines are scattered throughout the box, ready to jeopardise your journey.
-Use the mighty arrow keys as your ultimate weapon to avoid collisions with the mines and guide the ball to victory!
+Scattered mines pose a constant threat, adding an element of danger to your odyssey.

 ## Project Description
 - An basic game developed by myself to gain insights into building a simple web app using frontend languages.
 It serves as a learning project that showcases the implementation of fundamental concepts in web development